OpenSlides/openslides-backend/docs/actions/meeting.update.md

 The meetings `anonymous_group_id` may not be used for the `assignment_poll_default_group_ids`, `topic_poll_default_group_ids` and `motion_poll_default_group_ids` fields.

+`enable_anonymous` may only be set to true if `enable_anonymous` is set to true in the organization.

 ## Permissions
 - Users with `meeting.can_manage_settings` can modify group A
 - Users with `user.can_update` can modify group B